 1880 Gilbert St, Charles City, IA 50616

 Another independent business accommodation provider is Red Cedar Lodge in Charles City.
 They offer 3 large cabins that sleep up to 8 people, great for families or groups that are wanting a relaxing getaway.
 It’s more like a luxury glamping option as it’s self catered (full kitchen in each cabin) but all bedding is provided, as are small hotel style toiletries in the bathroom.
+A short walk from the cabins is a shared hot tube, which guests are free to enjoy.
 There are plenty of restaurants to choose from in Charles City if you still wanted a break from cooking!
 I LOVED the giant windows in the living area and relaxing by the fireplace!

 Click here to read the full review of the Red Cedar Lodge!